ARYDESTROYER/Hinabotto/README.md

 ## Getting Started

-### This project require NodeJS v14.
+### This project requires NodeJS v14 and up.
-This is a Bot Group Type, so you have to enter the bot into a group in order to fully use the command!
+Bot by default is configured to work only in groups, however few commands work in dm.
+This can be changed in tobz.js

 ### Install
 Clone this project